Human Rites Therapeutics

 Lymphatic Drainage Massage

-Our body processes create wastes in the course of their work.
+Our body natural processes create wastes.
 The lymphatic system is a crucial part of moving these wastes, carried in the lymph fluid, from where they are produced to where they can be processed for reuse or excretion.
-Lymphatic drainage massage utilizes subtle manual techniques to gently stimulate and support the flow of lymph fluid through its vessels, nodes, and organs.
+Lymphatic drainage massage utilizes gentle techniques to gently stimulate and support the flow of lymph fluid through its vessels, nodes, and organs.
 By supporting lymph flow, these techniques also help promote other fluid circulation in the body through reduction of tissue fluid pressures that can obstruct flow.

 Lymphatic drainage massage is clinically shown to have numerous benefits.
-Because it supports the immune system and helps to reduce swelling, it is widely used in hospitals and clinics to support patients recovering from surgery and illness——as well as for patients struggling with lymphedema.
+Because it supports the immune system and helps to reduce swelling, it is widely used in hospitals and clinics to support patients recovering from surgery and illness—as well as patients struggling with lymphedema.
 Some clients seek lymphatic work for cosmetic reasons, as it can reduce water retention and promote healthier-looking skin.
 Furthermore, whether for functional or aesthetic purposes, lymphatic work can help reduce scar tissue.
-Finally, the strokes used in lymphatic massage are very calming for many people, reducing stress and promoting relaxation while also helping to promote better sleep.
-Lymph work can be either clothes-off or clothes-on.
+Finally, the strokes used in lymphatic massage are very calming and reduce stress and promote relaxation for many people while also helping to promote better sleep.

 -